ShirAmir/ComputerVisionCourse/bugTracker/guide.md

 <img src="utility/contours.JPG" width="600" align="middle">

+#### Kalman Filter
+We used the *Kalman Filter Tracker* in order to track each object.
+This tracker helps smoothing the trail of each object, helps in cases of temporal no-recognition.
+Also, it helps in the extremal cases detailed later in the document.
+It is worth mentioning that there are significantly better trackers, such as *Spectral Filtering Tracker*.
+Yet openCV does not contain a reliable implementation of this tracker, so we decided not to use it.

 #### Hungarian Algorithm
 After we identified each object, we must assign the new recognition to previous tracked objects.
 We use the *Hungarian Algorithm* to preform this task.